Kiaora-MT/azure-102-foundational/content/2_Chapter-Two/2_1-azure-services-overview.md

 - You can apply tags to a resource group.
 The resources in the resource group don't inherit those tags.
 - A resource can connect to resources in other resource groups.
 This scenario is common when the two resources are related but don't share the same lifecycle.
 For example, you can have a web app that connects to a database in a different resource group.
 - When you delete a resource group, all resources in the resource group are also deleted.
 - You can deploy up to 800 instances of a resource type in each resource group.
 Some resource types are exempt from the 800 instance limit.
-For more information, see resource group limits.
+For more information, see resource group limits.  https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resources-without-resource-group-limit
 - Some resources can exist outside of a resource group.
 These resources are deployed to the subscription, management group, or tenant.
 Only specific resource types are supported at these scopes.
-- To create a resource group, you can use the portal, PowerShell, Azure CLI, or an ARM template.
+- To create a resource group, you can use the portal, Azure Resource Manager REST API, PowerShell, Azure CLI, ARM templates, and IaC tools, to name a few.

 ### Azure Marketplace
 Azure Marketplace is an online store for solutions that are built on or built for Azure and intended for IT professionals and developers.
 Buyers can access Azure Marketplace in the Azure portal or access the Azure Marketplace online store on the web.
 The Azure Marketplace online store includes listings for consulting and managed services.
 Azure Marketplace consulting services are professional service offerings that help customers get started with or accelerate the use of Azure.
 Azure Marketplace is a part of Azure, so you can access the catalog of Azure Marketplace solutions in the Azure portal through the **Create a resource** option.
 This option opens Azure Marketplace within the Azure portal, where you can search for solutions by name or by category.
 ![](../Images/Azure-Service-Marketplace.PNG)

+**Continue to Chapter 2 - Task 2: Azure Networking Concepts**